wl4g/dopaas/README.md

 ### Quick start example:
 For the sake of brevity, each service only deploys a single node to the same physical machine, which has been regarded as a pseudo cluster.

-- step1, First, prepare a CentOS 6.5 + and MySQL 5.6 + instance, create a new database named Devops (utf8 / utf8_bin), and then use [initial SQL script] (dB /) to initialize it.（Note: this script corresponds to the code version, and we will update it regularly.
+- step1, Initialize the db, First prepare a CentOS 6.5 + and MySQL 5.6 + instance, create a new database named Devops (utf8 / utf8_bin), and then use [initial SQL script] (dB /) to initialize it.（Note: this script corresponds to the code version, and we will update it regularly.
 Please use the latest one according to the named suffix date）
-- step2, Configure local hosts virtual domain name resolution.（C:\Windows\System32\drivers\etc or vim /etc/hosts）：
+- step2, Configure hosts, Add local domain name resolution.（C:\Windows\System32\drivers\etc or vim /etc/hosts）：
 ```
 10.0.0.160	wl4g.debug # Corresponding to app_cluster_config.extranet_base_uri
 ```